Three more riddles to test your Mac knowledge and devious thought processes over the weekend.

 So you downloaded and installed a ‘silent’ security update.
 But how do you get it to work on your Mac?
 Isn’t that automatic too?

 He seems to have painted continuously up to his death in 1904, but paintings quite unlike before.
 And why his huge collection of photos of nude models?

 How checks differ when an app is launched from a new path, and the effects of gross changes to the Resources folder, and small changes to code.

-Apple has just pushed an update to the data used by Gatekeeper, bringing its version number […]
+Apple has just pushed an update to its malware removal tool, MRT, for macOS, bringing its version number […]

 What became of those who had been Nabis in the early 20th century?
 These four never completely abandoned their Nabi roots, as seen in their paintings.